CourseChat/InfrastructureChat/lecture/ses11-July5-Wed-morn-DR.md

 	- all we do will result in a web site: digital twin; chatbot; EBMUD pipe main breaks; Sustainability chat;
 	- Subdomains of domains;
 	- imtp.google.com; pop3.google.com; smtp.google.com
-	-
-- search for the CSI site; whois; ICANN; to ICANN look up site; how to builld
+### 19:50 How to find the CSI domain name; using whois.domaintools.com- search for the CSI site;
+### 21:02 UC Berkeley is a wpengine, WordPress web site, hosted in Texas
 	- Internet Corporation for Assigned names and numbers; DB of names to numbers;
 	- smartinfrastructure.berkeley.edu; original : 1985; WPengine: Texas, Austin; WordPress engine; WP engine hosts berkeley
 	- Cloudflare;
+### 26:00 Using iframes to embed video on the CSI website--Using the editing facility by Shih--Hung
 	- How to embed a youtube video; get the  embed fideo iFrame text; copy and paste; show the Spot video inside of the CSI website using ShiHung's access to the Wordpress editor;
 	- Demonstrated changing the CSI website
+	- This is how to show a website inside another website: an old tool, but still used, by Youtube, for example

+## Projects
 	- Next step : create name for each project; create subdomains for each project Build the CSI website.
 		- PipeChat or PipeTwin
 		- Digital Twin; Project 4